 Fellows spend the majority of their time reporting for American newspapers but are also encouraged to attend conferences and seminars, read journalism books and publications, and make short-term professional visits to organizations that are relevant to their work at home.
 Special AFPF seminars are organized for the Fellows at the beginning, middle and end of the program.

-The Daniel Pearl Fellowships, which have been offered to journalists from Muslim countries since 2003, will be hosted by two newsrooms where Daniel Pearl worked—the Washington, DC bureau of The Wall Street Journal and The Berkshire Eagle and North Adams Transcript.
+The Daniel Pearl Fellowship, which has been offered to journalists from Muslim countries since 2003, will be hosted by the San Francisco Chronicle.
 Underwritten by the Daniel Pearl Foundation, these special fellowships honor the Journal reporter who was kidnapped and murdered in Pakistan in 2002.

 At the heart of the fellowship program is the commitment of the journalistic organizations that host the Fellows.
 With the support of the hosts, Fellows learn first-hand the practical realities of journalism in the United States and the role it plays in our society.
 The hosts expose these Fellows to new journalistic ideas, sharing the American journalistic values and standards and making a difference in the quality and openness of journalism around the world.

-Mr. Peter Makori, Weekly Citizen, Kenya, The Kansas City Star
+Mr. Mugumo Munene, Daily Nation, Kenya, The Kansas City Star